 If we take seriously that progress is not just a random improvement but comes about in historical processes, the question of how social change is theorized moves center stage.
 Is there such a thing as logics of history?
 Which social theory can best account for transformation?
 Is there a type of dynamics specific to progress, as opposed to other modes of change?
 And what is the role of revolutions?
-Hauke Brunkhorst, James Ingram, Chris Meckstroth and Eva von Redecker will open the discussion with brief inputs.
+Hauke Brunkhorst, James Ingram, Chris Meckstroth and Eva von Redecker discussed these insights.

 This post is also available in: English (Englisch)